 Review to Publication ratio

-The distribution of the impact factors of journals Daniel Montesinos has reviewed for.
+The distribution of the Journal Impact Factors of journals Daniel Montesinos has reviewed for.

 Agricultural and Biological Sciences (all) reviewers